k0shk0sh/FastHub/README.md

   - See your public, private and forked Repos
   - Filter Branches and Commits
   - Watch, star and fork Repos
-  - Download releases and files
+  - Download releases, files and branches
 - **Issues and Pull Requests**
   - Search Issues/PRs
   - Open/close Issues/PRs